stevenalowe/kata-scripts/README.md

 # README #

-scripts to create code katas
+Scripts to create code katas

 ### What is this repository for? ###